Slovenian passport: Requirements

+Official passports (also known as services passports) are issued to members of the National Council, employees of the Ministry of Foreign Affairs, and employees of diplomatic or consular missions who do not have a diplomatic passport, as well as to their close relatives.

+As Slovenia has certain restrictions on dual nationality, individuals naturalizing to Slovenian citizenship are expected to renounce their former nationality—and by extension foreign passports issued thereunder—unless the Slovenian government grants a special exception based on strong justification.

 Physical appearance

 Slovenian passports are the same burgundy colour as other European passports, with the Slovenian Coat of arms emblazoned in the centre of the front cover.
 The words evropska unija (English: European Union) and republika slovenija (English: Republic of Slovenia) are inscribed above the coat of arms and the word potni list (English: Passport) is inscribed below.
 Passports issued in officially bilingual areas of Slovenia also have Italian or Hungarian text below the Slovene.
 These are unione europea, repubblica di slovenia and passaporto in Italian and európai unió, szlovén köztársaság and útlevél in Hungarian.
 Slovenian passports have the standard biometric symbol at the bottom and use the standard EU design.